GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/CompositionalMultiphaseFlow.rst

 Introduction
 =============

-Here, we review the compositional solver in three steps:

-1. :ref:`theory`

-    a. :ref:`equations`

-    b. :ref:`primary_variables`

-    c. :ref:`discretization`

-    d. :ref:`solution_strategy`

-2. :ref:`usage`

-3. :ref:`input_example`
+This flow solver is in charge of implementing the finite-volume discretization (mainly, accumulation and flux terms, boundary conditions) of the equations governing compositional multiphase flow in porous media.
+The present solver can be combined with the :ref:`CompositionalMultiphaseWell` which handles the discrete multi-segment well model and provides source/sink terms for the fluid flow solver.

+Below, we first review the set of :ref:`equations`, followed by a discussion of the choice of :ref:`primary_variables` used in the global variable formulation.
+Then we give an overview of the :ref:`discretization` and we conclude with a brief description of the nonlinear :ref:`solution_strategy`.

 .. _theory:

 Theory
 =========================

-In this section, we review the global variable formulation implemented in GEOSX.
-We review the set of :ref:`equations` first, followed by a discussion of the choice of :ref:`primary_variables`.
-Then we give an overview of the :ref:`discretization` and we conclude with a brief description of the nonlinear :ref:`solution_strategy`.

 .. _equations: